computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/Twitter/readme.md

     - [Moments](#moments)
     - [Search](#search)

-Difficulty Level: Medium
+Design a Twitter-like social networking service.
+Users of the service will be able to post tweets, follow other people, and favorite tweets.

 ## What is Twitter

 ## Requirements and Goals of the System

-### Functional Requirements
+- Functional Requirements
   1. Users should be able to post new tweets.
   2. A user should be able to follow other users.
   3. Users should be able to mark tweets as favorites.
   4. The service should be able to create and display a user’s timeline consisting of top tweets from all the people the user follows.
   5. Tweets can contain photos and videos.

-### Non-Functional Requirements
+- Non-Functional Requirements
   1. Our service needs to be highly available.
   2. Acceptable latency of the system is 200ms for timeline generation.
   3. Consistency can take a hit (in the interest of availability); if a user doesn't see a tweet for a while, it should be fine.

-### Extended Requirements and Goals
+- Extended Requirements and Goals
+  1. Searching for tweets.
+  2. Replying to a tweet.
+  3. Trending topics – current hot topics/searches.
+  4. Tagging other users.
+  5. Tweet Notification.
+  6. Who to follow?
+Suggestions?
+  7. Moments.

 ## Capacity Estimation and Constraints